-An exciting new outdoor performance by Jony Easterby, Tree and Wood includes physical performance, traditional and electroacoustic music, soundworks, and light installations, plus songs both old and new.
+An exciting new outdoor performance by the acclaimed outdoor producer Jony Easterby, Tree and Wood includes physical performance, traditional and electroacoustic music and light installations.
 It explores the immediate tangible experience of trees – smell, touch, sounds – using the forest as its backdrop.

-Jony Easterby works in collaboration with singer-songwriters Nathaniel Mann, Emily Williams, Sound Designer Matthew Olden and musicians Pippa Taylor, Pete Flood and Sam Robinson.
-Although the songs will be presented mainly in English, the company also has Welsh, Spanish and French language singers.
+Jony Easterby works in collaboration with singer-songwriters Nathaniel Mann, Emily Williams, Sound Designer Matthew Olden and musicians Pippa Taylor, Sam Robinson and the acclaimed lighting alchemists DIM productions.

 See the Tree & Wood website for more information.